markjprice/cs12dotnet8/README.md

 Repository for the Packt Publishing book titled "C# 12 and .NET 8 - Modern Cross-Platform Development Fundamentals" by Mark J. Price

-> **What's new in this edition?** Read a set of very short articles I wrote about what's new in C# 12 and .NET 8 in this book: https://www.linkedin.com/in/markjamesprice/recent-activity/articles/
+> **What's new in this edition?** You can read a [detailed list of changes](docs/whats-new-in-book.md) between the 7th and 8th editions.
+You can also read a set of very short articles I wrote about what's new in C# 12 and .NET 8: https://www.linkedin.com/in/markjamesprice/recent-activity/articles/.

 If you have purchased the paperback or Kindle edition, then you can request a free PDF copy at the following link: https://packt.link/free-ebook/9781837635870.

 Join the Packt community on Discord: https://packt.link/csharp12dotnet8.
 After accepting the Discord invite, find the channel for this book named **csharp12-dotnet8**: https://discord.com/channels/963343534323269662/1166069438865473697.

+For questions about book pricing, distribution, and so on, please contact the publisher Packt at the following email address: customercare@packt.com

 My author page on Amazon: https://www.amazon.com/Mark-J-Price/e/B071DW3QGN/